Geometric Bounds for Persistence: Bounding Lifespans via Widths

 \begin{thm} For any compact set $\X$ sitting in a Banach space $\Y$, any integer $k \geq 1$, and any homology class $\omega \in \h_{k}(\X)$,

 \end{thm}

-This is the relative analogue of Theorem~\ref{thm:fillrad-urysohn-width}.
-It will follow from a stronger estimate below (Theorem~\ref{thm:fillrad-treewidth}), but the intuition behind it is simple as described at the preamble of this section: One can kill higher homology of $\X$ by deforming it to a low-dimensional complex in $\Y$, and if every point moves by some controlled distance, then we get an estimate for the filling radius.
+This is the relative counterpart of Theorem~\ref{thm:fillrad-urysohn-width}.
+It will follow from a stronger estimate below (Theorem~\ref{thm:fillrad-treewidth}), but the intuition behind it is simple as described at the preamble of this section: One can kill higher homology of $\X$ by deforming it to a low-dimensional complex in $\Y$, and if every point moves by some controlled distance, then we obtain an estimate for the filling radius.

 The virtues of \Cref{thm:fillrad-alexandrov-width} are twofold.
 First, the Alexandrov width seems to be easier to estimate than the Urysohn width.
-Basically, the Urysohn width considers all maps to something $k$-dimensional, whereas the Alexandrov width only considers a special class of those maps with the images lying in the same ambient space $\Y$; this is also the reason why $\UW_k(\X) \leq 2\AW_k(\X\subset\Y)$.
+Basically, the Urysohn width considers all maps to a $k$-dimensional space, whereas the Alexandrov width only considers a special class of those maps with the images lying in the same ambient space $\Y$; this is also the reason why $\UW_k(\X) \leq 2\AW_k(\X\subset\Y)$.
 Second, in \Cref{sec:app-AW-UW} we explain that $\AW_k(\X\subset\Y) \leq \UW_k(\X)$.
-Hence, with \Cref{thm:fillrad-alexandrov-width}, this implies one can bound the relative filling radius with the Urysohn width (if $\X$ is compact), too, and we do not lose much when substituting the widths, since
+Hence, together with \Cref{thm:fillrad-alexandrov-width}, this implies one can bound the relative filling radius with the Urysohn width (if $\X$ is compact), too, and we do not lose much when substituting the widths, since

 When $\Y$ is hyperconvex (for example, $L^\infty(\X)$), one can claim more (see \Cref{rmk:aw=uw}):

 While Urysohn's and Alexandrov's notions measure \emph{non-linear} width, a simpler concept of \emph{linear} width appeared in the work of Kolmogorov~\cite{kolmogoroff1936uber} in the context of approximation theory.
 It is commonly used in infinite-dimensional settings.